-The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.
+The 2024 rate and tax-supported operating and capital budgets were deemed adopted by City Council on February 14.

-Budget documents, including budget notes, reports and presentations are also available on the City Council and Committees Meetings, Agendas and Minutes page.
-The below tabs are based on the City’s services and programs.
+Relevant documents will be posted as they become available.
+Budget documents, including budget notes, reports and presentations will also be available on the City Council and Committees Meetings, Agendas and Minutes page.

 City Planning